hanwendong1/IntrotoID/content/3-ADDIE.md

 3. Conditions: Under what conditions (what tools, aids or reference materials can the learner use?
 Are there things that they won't be able to use?)
 4. Degree: To what degree of mastery -- how well must it be done (speed, accuracy, quality, etc.)?

-{% include feature/alert.html text="An Example of Learning Objectives using the A.B.C.D.
-Method: At the end of the workshop, participants will be able to describe the different types of analysis with 100% accuracy." color="info" align="center" %}

 <html>
    <head>